binxio/wordpress-markdown-blog-loader/README.md

 - converts markdown into plain html, with syntax hightlighting support
 - uploads and synchronizes any locally referenced images
 - generates an opengraph image including the title, subtitle and author in Binx.io or xebia.com style
+- sets the Yoast focus keywords
+- sets the canonical url, if specified

 ## caveats
 - changing the slug may orphan images